When Should You Replace Your Furnace?

 How to Prepare for Your Furnace Installation

-When you call Action Furnace, our technicians will assess your home and consider its square footage, as well as your budget and expectations—then recommend a furnace type that helps you enjoy energy-efficient comfort whenever it gets cold.
+When you call Action Furnace, our technicians will assess your home and consider the square footage, as well as your budget and expectations—then recommend a furnace type that helps you enjoy energy-efficient comfort whenever it gets cold.

 Before we arrive for the installation, take these steps to ensure the process goes smoothly and quickly:

-• Clear the area surrounding your furnace so the technician has adequate room to work.
+- Clear the area surrounding your furnace so the technician has adequate room to work.

-• The technician will need a clear path to bring in your new furnace—removing any objects or furniture in the area is a great way to ensure your technician can bring in the new furnace safely.
+- The technician will need a clear path to bring in your new furnace—removing any objects or furniture in the area is a great way to ensure your technician can bring in the new furnace safely.

-• If you have children or any pets, it’s important to keep them away from the work area, making a safe environment for your family and the technician as well.
+- If you have children or any pets, it's important to keep them away from the work area, making a safe environment for your family and the technician as well.

 How Long Does Installing a New Furnace Take?